7 Best Running Shoes For Hallux Limitus Reviews – Run Pain Free Again!

 The Instinct is the Men’s model while the Intuition is the Women’s.
 One cool thing Altra takes into account in all their shoes is the fact that a woman’s foot is different than a man’s foot.
 So Altra didn’t just shrink the men’s model and pink it up.
 They actually put three factors into their technology while engineering the shoe.

-First off, a woman’s foorefoot is wider in relation to the heel which tends to be a lot more narrow.
+First off, a woman’s forefoot is wider in relation to the heel which tends to be a lot more narrow.
 Also, the women’s medial arch tends to be a little bit longer and their instep a bit higher than the men’s.
 So Altra engineered this shoe around those three factors.
 Everything else is pretty interchangeable between the Intuition and the Instinct.

 One of the things you’ll notice about Altra shoes is the zero drop technology.
 This means that the heel, the metatarsal heads, and the toes sit as higher from the ground, 27 mm higher.
 This is believed to set you up with better posture from the beginning.
 It’s also believed to set you up for a better running technique by getting that higher heel-to-toe drop out of the equation.

-Another feature Altra is famous for is the their foot-shaped toe box.
+Another feature Altra is famous for is their foot-shaped toe box.
 This is going to allow the toes to splay out allowing them to function properly, and if the toes function properly, they help stabilize the foot upfront, absorb more shock, and help with the toe-off phase of the running gait.

 A couple of things you don’t see on this shoe is, first, Inner Flex.
 Inner Flex sits in the midsole and it’s actually a series of grids that run through the shoe.
-It actually helps to flex and get you a more responsiveness through the shoe without having pillow-like cushion inside the midsole.
-Also, there’s another matrial called A-Bound that runs around the shoe.
+It actually helps to flex and get you more responsiveness through the shoe without having pillow-like cushion inside the midsole.
+Also, there’s another material called A-Bound that runs around the shoe.
 This recycled material is going to help deflect forces, make the shoe a little bit more durable, and also help with responsiveness because it’s a little bit firmer material.

 The stack height